-For Profit vs. Non Profit Assisted Living
+For Profit vs. Nonprofit Assisted Living

-“There certainly is a perception that nonprofits can be a better choice,” says Stacy Scherr, a Senior Living Advisor with A Place for Mom whose academic research has focused on the differences between the for profit, nonprofit, and public sectors.
+“There certainly is a perception that nonprofits can be a better choice,” says Stacy Scherr, a Senior Living Advisor with A Place for Mom whose academic research has focused on the differences between profit, nonprofit and public sectors.

-- Any senior care provider licensed by the state to provide skilled nursing services must adhere to that state’s regulations and oversight.
+- Any senior living care provider licensed by the state to provide skilled nursing services must adhere to that state’s regulations and oversight.
 Providers who are certified by Medicare or Medicaid are also subject to state and possibly federal regulation.

-Do Your Research When Choosing Assisted Living
+Why It’s Important to Do Your Assisted Living Research

 - Pay attention to staff friendliness

 - Pay each community a visit in person to get a sense of the way it is run and whether it will meet your family’s needs

 Scherr adds: “Talk with the top administrator, Activities Director, the aides who actually provide care and the Director of Nursing.
 You’ll get a sense if they are generally happy and work cohesively or if there are some larger issues that need to be addressed.”